nutechsoftware/AlarmDecoder-IoT/README.md

 This project provides an example framework for building an IoT network appliance to monitor and control one or many alarm systems.

 The [AD2IoT network appliance](https://www.alarmdecoder.com/catalog/product_info.php/products_id/50) integrates the AD2pHAT from AlarmDecoder.com and a ESP32-POE-ISO.
 The result is a device that easily connects to a compatible alarm system and publishes the alarm state to a public or private MQTT server for monitoring.
-The device can also be configured to initiate SIP voice calls, SMS messages, or e-mail when a user defined alarm state is triggered.
+The device can also be configured to initiate SIP voice calls, text messages, or e-mail when a user defined alarm state is triggered.
 The typical time from the device firmware start to delivery of the first state event is less than 10 seconds.
 Typical latency between an alarm event and message delivery is 20ms on a local network.

 The device firmware is stored in the onboard non-volatile flash making the device resistant to corruption.
 With OTA update support the flash can be securely loaded with the latest version in just a few seconds over HTTPS.